Maria Antonia of Austria: Heiress to Habsburg Spain and marriage

-The marriage was very unhappy, as the extroverted Maximilian and the introverted and serious Maria Antonia had little in common.
+The marriage was very unhappy.
+The extroverted Maximilian, a military leader, and the introverted and serious Maria Antonia had little in common.
 Maria Antonia was reportedly offended by Maximilian's constant infidelity.
-When he was appointed governor of the Spanish Netherlands and left for Brussels in the company of his mistress Countess Canozza, Maria Antonia left for her father in Vienna to give birth, and it was widely assumed that she did not intend to return to Maximilian.
-She died of postpartum infections after childbirth.
+In late 1691, when Maximilian was appointed governor of the Spanish Netherlands and left for Brussels with his mistress, Countess Canozza, despite Maria Antonia being pregnant, Maria Antonia left Munich to her father in Vienna to give birth, and it was widely assumed that the marriage was effectively over and she did not intend to return to Maximilian.